autocontracts/permissioned-blocks/whitepaper.md

 <p align="center">
 <img src="/images/authentication_authorisation.png">
 <br>
-<b>Authentication & Authorisation</b> - A signed request is used to authenticate the requestor.
+<b>The Distributed Secure Vault</b> - A signed request is used to authenticate the requestor.
 A call is then made to the smart contract to verify that the requestor has permission to access the secure vault.
 </p>

 ## Token Authentication